fanoframework/fanoframework.github.io/getting-started/index.md

 ### Browser downloads application binary

-When you visit http://hello.fano URL and browser display confirmation dialog to download application binary instead of displaying `Home Controller` text then this is most likely due to
+When you visit http://hello.fano URL, browser displays confirmation dialog to download application binary instead of displaying `Home Controller` text.
+This is most likely because
 `mod_cgi` or `mod_cgid` is not enabled.
-Both modules are installed by default on Apache 2 but not enabled.
+Both modules are installed by default on Apache 2 but are not enabled.

 To remedy, you need to enable it and restart Apache.
 For example, to enable `mod_cgi` module